Terms & Conditions

 Crossways Guest House expect your room and the front door of the property to be closed at all times.
 We request that all guests follow this safety and security measure.
 We reserve the right to refuse admission and exclude visitors from our accommodation.

-A booking-in form must be completed by all guests on arrival with passport numbers for overseas visitors.
+A booking-in form must be completed by all guests on arrival.

 We also ask that all guests read our fire notice that can be found on the wall of each room.